Confluence in. Customer website out.

 Common ways to share Confluence pages with customers

-There are a few ways teams usually share Confluence content externally.
+There are a few ways teams usually share Confluence content with customers.
 Each works in some cases, but each has trade-offs.

 Give customers Confluence access